wf-somatic-variation documentation

 1. A reference genome in fasta format

-3. An optional BAM file for the normal sample (either aligned or unaligned)
+3. An optional single normal sample in the format of one BAM file, or a folder of BAM files (either aligned or unaligned)

 The BAM files can be generated from: